salesforce/sfdx-lwc-jest/README.md

 };
 ```

-This tells Jest to map the import for `foo-fancy-button` to the provided file.
+This config tells Jest to map the import for `foo-fancy-button` to the provided file.
 Notice that the first dash is converted to a forward slash and the rest of the component name goes from kebab to camel case.
 The reason for the forward slash is because the module resolver treats everything before the first dash as the namespace.
 Here, `<rootDir>` maps to the root of the Salesforce DX workspace.
 Note that this file location is not required, just an example.

 You also have the freedom to make these mock implementations as sophisticated or simple as you'd like.
 In this example, we'll keep `foo-fancy-button` simple with an empty template and no functionality in the `.js` file, but you can always add whatever markup you'd like or implement functionality like any other Lightning web component.